-Vets usually perform one or several different tests to aid their diagnosis:
+Vets usually perform a few different tests to aid their diagnosis of ringworm:

-- Wood's Lamp – This is a special black light which may cause the fungus to glow a green colour.
-This is a simple and non-invasive test to perform, but it is also unfortunately not very accurate.
+- Wood's Lamp – this ultraviolet light may cause the fungus to glow a green colour.
+This is a simple and non-invasive test to perform, but it is also unfortunately not very reliable.

-- Microsporum – Vets look for the fungal spores under a microscope by sticking clear tape to the lesion and applying a purple stain to the cells.
+- Microscopy - vets look for the fungal spores under a microscope by sticking clear tape to the lesion and applying a purple stain to the cells.